mem48/LandOwnership/README.md

 So we can do much better.

-This is in no way criticism of Shrubsole and Powell-Smith's excellent work.
+This is in no way a criticism of Shrubsole and Powell-Smith's excellent work.
 But I suspect it is a simply case of the limited resources available to them.
 In contrast, academics get privileged access to data and resources, which sometimes go unused.
 In this case, I have an enterprise-grade workstation that is usually off on evenings and weekends.
 So I can throw vastly more compute power at the problem for essentially zero cost.
 Also, I love this kind of data wrangling puzzle, so I'm happy to spend some of my free time on it.

 ### Challenges in Geocoding